 |De Atramentis Document Inks - Yellow, Red, Magenta (also called Fuchsia), |

 |De Atramentis Document Inks - Grey (custom mix of the Blue and Brown), Fog Grey, Dark Blue, Blue, Turquoise (also called Cyan)|

-See here for mixing
+See here for mixing with black

 De Atramentis standard inks